prorev/prorev.github.io/_posts/2021-02-08-r-t-distribution.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 It was developed by English statistician William Gosset when he worked for Guinness (famous for world records).
-Guinness didn't wanted people get the idea this brilliant statistician mind worked for him so he published his work under the pseudonym "Student".

-> Guinness didn't wonted the competitors to hire statisticians knowing how impactful and useful they are.
+Guinness didn't wonted the competitors to hire statisticians knowing how impactful and useful they are.

+Gosset published t-distribution paper under the pseudonym "Student".

 T-distribution PDF: